-- the Annual Business Plan will result in the total revenue raised through general rates increasing by an average of 3.5% per rateable property above last year's rates (Rate Rebate policy for exceptions) - consideration given to major projects including those partnered with other entities i.e. Federal, State, community - maintenance of program and service levels for continuing Council programs and services - > shared service opportunities with governmental agencies and other local government authorities - > the application for grants for existing programs, services and infrastructure - working with community groups and sporting clubs to provide and maintain public facilities.
+- the Annual Business Plan will result in the total revenue raised through general rates increasing by an average of 4.0% per rateable property above last year's rates (Rate Rebate policy for exceptions) - consideration given to major projects including those partnered with other entities i.e. Federal, State, community - maintenance of program and service levels for continuing Council programs and services - shared service opportunities with governmental agencies and other local government authorities - > the application for grants for existing programs, services and infrastructure - working with Community Corrections and "Work for the Dole" volunteers - working with community groups and sporting clubs to provide and maintain public facilities.